La Semeuse: The Premier Swiss Coffee Roaster Since 1900

 Our History

-In 1916, Bloch died in battle during World War I. His wife, Hortense, took over the company and continued to grow it.
-She was a pioneer in the Swiss coffee industry, and she was instrumental in developing the company’s signature high-altitude roasting technique.
+- 1916: Marc tragically passes away in battle during World War I. His wife, Hortense, takes over the company.
+As a true pioneer in the Swiss coffee industry, she becomes instrumental in developing the company’s signature high-altitude roasting technique.

-In 1938, Hortense’s two sons, Henri and Jean, joined the company.
-They continued to expand the business, and they also introduced a number of new coffee products, including decaffeinated coffee and flavored coffees.
+- 1938: Hortense’s two sons, Henri and Jean, join the company.
+They expand the business globally and introduce groundbreaking new products, including natural decaffeinated and flavored coffees.

 FUN FACT

-The logo of La Semeuse reflects the rich heritage and culture of its source.
+The Story Behind the Logo: The iconic La Semeuse logo reflects the rich heritage and culture of the coffee’s origin.

 - The bright yellow color represents the warm and sunny weather that is essential for growing the best coffee beans.